Key to Suborder Cladobranchia Superfamily Aeolidacea

 8b Basic body color not purple, usually translucent white or grayish; rhinophores and cerata not orange for their entire length (they may, however, be partly orange) 9

 9a With an orange band beginning just anterior to the rhinophores and passing between them, reaching the first group of cerata (a similar orange band may be present on the cardiac region); orange areas usually bordered by broad, opaque white or luminous blue dorsomedial lines that begin on the oral tentacles and continue to the tip of the tail; tips of cerata usually orange or chrome yellow, but with some white at the extremity.
-(Modified--All nudibranchs with this description were called Hermissenda crassicornis in the Kozloff key)
+(All nudibranchs with this description were called Hermissenda crassicornis in the Kozloff key)

 19